10 Simple Steps to Begin Homeschooling

 1. Home Education This is Parent-Directed (Parent-controlled)homeschooling and is also called "Traditional."

-2. Shared Responsibility (Formerly called Blended) This is a program that is divided into 1/2 Parent-controlled on some subjects and 1/2 School-controlled on other subjects.
+2. Shared Responsibility This is a program that is divided into 1/2 Parent-controlled on some subjects and 1/2 School-controlled on other subjects.
 The percentage can be 20/80 in high school with either the parent or the school teaching a minimum of 20 percent.
 In grades 1-9 the parent controls half the program with home education (teaching whatever they want) and delegates half the program to the school to directly teach the Alberta Programs of Study (APS) through online, paper-based or classroom instruction.
 The parent can choose what subjects they would like to teach and which subjects they would like the school to teach.

 3. Distance Education which is School-controlled.
 There is no "aligned" program according to Alberta Education.
-When the school boards use the term "aligned" or "print-based" or "online" or "teacher-directed" they mean it is school provided education based in the home but controlled, taught, supervised and delivered by certified teachers from the school.
+When the school boards use the term "aligned" or "print-based" or "online" or "teacher-directed" or "BlendED" they mean it is school provided education based in the home but controlled, taught, supervised and delivered by certified teachers from the school.
 It is not home education.

-School-based-at-home is also called Virtual School, Teacher-directed, Paper-based, Distance Learning, Distributed Learning, and Online Learning.
+School-based-at-home is also called Virtual School, Teacher-directed, Paper-based, Distance Learning, BlendED, Distributed Learning, and Online Learning.
 The Alberta Programs of Study encompasses approximately 1400 outcomes per grade over 7 subjects of English, Math, Science, Social Studies, Health, Art, and Physical Education.
 How the school teaches those outcomes depends on which methods (screen text, videos, textbook readings, live collaborative classes, phone instruction) and materials the schools choose.
 The parents have no input into choice of materials as they must be Alberta Education approved.

 If you choose distance education, your child will have a teacher that marks their work, (not you) and they will have to follow the APS curriculum outcomes per course or grade.
 As a parent, you have the same rights and responsibilities as a parent of a child in a physical school.
 You do not control the classroom or resources-the teacher does!